Burn care focuses on the treatment and minimization of burn injuries, often specifically focusing on reconstructive services.

 Burn specialists in Richmond, Virginia

-Chippenham’s Burn and Reconstruction Center is ready to care for you and your family, from children to adults, in the event of any burn or wound.
-Other burn injuries that should be referred to our burn center include:
+In the event of burns and resulting complications, our doctors are ready to treat any member of your family, from children to adults.
+The types of burn injuries that should be referred to our center include:

 - Chemical burns

 - Radiation burns